CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 The added details also make it harder for the decision process to accurately manage the risks in question.
 This difficulty arises because more variance and complexity there is in the decision increases the possibility of errors in the decision process itself.

-Regarding feature types, all of the features included in SSVC v2 can be considered ordinal data.
+Regarding feature types, all of the features included in SSVC version 2 can be considered ordinal data.
 That is, while they can be ordered (e.g., for Exploitation, active is greater than poc is greater than none), they can not be compared via subtraction or division (active - poc = nonsense).
 The use of ordinal features is a key assumption behind our use of the parsimony analysis that follows.